senthilsnat/nba-centers-clustering/README.md

 ---
 1. **"centers_data.csv":** CSV file containing original data on 30 starting centers pulled from BBALL-Reference

+2. **"centers_data_wvorp.csv":** CSV file containing original data on 30 starting centers pulled from BBALL-Reference including VORP for each center (necessary for feature selection experiment)

-5. **"kmeans.py":** main python script for K-Means clustering of 30 starting centers, including dimensionality reduction and 2D visualization of clustering
+3. **"kmeans.py":** main python script for K-Means clustering of 30 starting centers, including dimensionality reduction and 2D visualization of clustering

+4. **"fsel.py":** python script for feature selection experiment to identify which statistical categories best correlate to VORP from data on 30 starting centers